MicrosoftLearning/mslearn-fabric/Instructions/Labs/08a-data-science-explore-data.md

     |50|1|23.0|101.0|192|125.4|52.0|4.0|4.2905|80|135|
     | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... |

     The output shows the rows and columns of the diabetes dataset.
+The data consists of ten baseline variables, age, sex, body mass index, average blood pressure, and six blood serum measurements for diabetes patients, as well as the response of interest (a quantitative measure of disease progression one year after baseline), which is labelled **Y**.

 1. The data is loaded as a Spark dataframe.
 Scikit-learn will expect the input dataset to be a Pandas dataframe.
 Run the code below to convert your dataset to a Pandas dataframe: